Tobias Ragg

 Tobias Ragg (also spelled as Tobias Wragg and sometimes referred to as Toby) is a fictional character who appears in various adaptations of the story Sweeney Todd.
-The character is apprentice to the abusive barber Pirelli, until Pirelli is murdered by Todd.
-Toby proceeds to stay with Todd and Mrs. Lovett, helping the latter out in her meat pie shop.
+The character is an apprentice to the abusive barber Pirelli until Pirelli is murdered by Todd.
+Tobias proceeds to stay with Todd and Mrs. Lovett, helping the latter out in her meat pie shop.
 Later, Tobias discovers that they have a joint venture to cook the men Todd shaves into meat pies.
 He ultimately kills Todd after Todd kills Lovett and Lucy Barker, along with multiple others.

-Various actors have portrayed Toby, most notably Ken Jennings, the original actor in the 1979 Broadway production, Neil Patrick Harris in the 2001 concert version of the musical, Manoel Felciano in the 2005 revival of the musical, and Edward Sanders in the 2007 film of the musical.
+Various actors have portrayed Toby, most notably Ken Jennings, the original actor in the 1979 Broadway production, Neil Patrick Harris in the 2001 concert version of the musical, Manoel Felciano in the 2005 revival of the musical, Edward Sanders in the 2007 film of the musical, and Gaten Matarazzo and Joe Locke in the 2023-2024 revival of the musical.
 Toby participates in multiple songs in the play and movie, having a solo in "Not While I'm Around".